anand0xff/calami/README.md

 			datafrom - location_on_disk or (aptid, token, datadir
 			             --- use jwst_download.py, put data in datadir) filetypes - use jwstdownload arg(s) syntax.
+			infodir - where to log details of driver input, running, etc.

+			creates
 				self.rootlist = self.getdataset(dataset) # as many rootnames as exposures
+				self.filetypes
+				infodir

 				Questions:
 			         - how do we treat specifying 'level' of data calibration?
 			         - writes rootlist items to disk file (format? .txt?)